Nevada lawmakers await details of A's land buy in Las Vegas – KION546

 The purchase now sets up a patchwork of public-private funding mechanisms that needs approval from state lawmakers as well as local officials.

-How much say the county’s Board of Commissioners will have depends on how much leeway the state Legislature gives them in negotiations.
-The Legislature could prescribe a narrow mandate that the county has to follow, or come up with a plan that gives commissioners more negotiating power, Naft said.

-As of now, several officials in state leadership expressed optimism, but would not comment further until more details come out.
+The stadium and other developments are projected to cost about $1.5 billion, one-third of which will come from public funding, The Nevada Independent reported.

-The state Senate majority leader, Democrat Nicole Cannizzaro, was “briefed on the outline of a proposal, and she appreciates the interest the A’s have shown in Las Vegas,” spokesperson Greg Lademann said.
+The state Senate majority leader, Democrat Nicole Cannizzaro was “briefed on the outline of a proposal, and she appreciates the interest the A’s have shown in Las Vegas,” aide Greg Lademann said.

 “However, (Cannizzaro) has not committed to supporting any deal, nor would she without seeing detailed legislative language and discussing it with her caucus,” Lademann said.